christophgil/ZIPsFS/README.md

 Non-linear file loading in a random-access manner is inefficient for remote or ZIP-compressed files.
 This is the case for the MS-programs Diann and FragPipe (Fragger).

-<details><summary>More preload</summary>
+<details><summary>Preload files</summary>

+Remote or compressed files can be preloaded in two different ways: (I) into RAM or (II) to the local disk.

+### Preloading into RAM

-File types are specified in the configurable method ``config_advise_cache_in_ram()``.
-The default setting includes Brukertimstof files.
+File names to be cached in RAM  are specified in the configurable method ``config_advise_cache_in_ram()``.
+The default setting includes Brukertimstof mass-spectrometry files.
 Preloading to the RAM is appropriate for these files because each file is loaded only once per analysis.
+It is necessary because these mass-spectrometry files are loaded from varying file positions which would be inefficient for remote or compressed files.
 The ``-l`` option sets an upper limit on memory usage for the ZIP RAM cache.
 When available memory runs low, ZIPsFS can either pause, proceed without caching file data or just ignore the memory restriction depending on the configuration.

+### Preloading to local disk

+File reading of remote or compressed files can be improved by caching the file content on the local disk.
-For Thermo raw files analyzed in FragPipe, preloading entire files into RAM  would  be inappropriate because each raw file is opened and closed multiple times during  computation.
+This is for example necessary for Thermo  mass-spectrometry raw files analyzed in FragPipe.
+Above method of preloading into RAM is here  inappropriate because each raw file is opened and closed multiple times during computation such that the large files would be transfered from the NAS several times.
-In this case  prefetch remote or compressed files to the local disk is the best choice.

 All remote (r) or compressed (c) or zippded (z) files accessed through the following folders will be first copied to local disk:

     <mount-point>/ZIPsFS/lr/
     <mount-point>/ZIPsFS/lrc/
-    <mount-point>/ZIPsFS/lrz/    # use this for FragPipe

-Periodically ZIPsFS will call ``<path-of-branch1>/ZIPsFS/ZIP_cleanup.sh``.
-This customizable script can cleanup old files to free up disk space.

-Additional caching mechanisms are designed to accelerate file listing in large directories for ZIP entries.
+    <mount-point>/ZIPsFS/lrz/

+The Readme in these folders provide further information.
+Alternatively, the entire root-path can be marked for preloading with the property ``@preload``.
+Decompression is enabled with properties like ``@preload-gz``

 </details>

 ## ZIPsFS Options